cotterell/csua/README.md

    In particular, UTAs will regularly be challenged to reinforce their knowledge about course material and ancillary concepts by grading assignments and helping create and test automated evaluation tools for assignments.

+   * UTAs may grade anonymized assignments and/or under the direct supervision of the course instructor or an instructor-appointed graduate teaching assistant.

 All participants must have taken the course they're assigned to at the University of Georgia and received a satisfactory grade.
 As such, they will gain an invaluable alternative and applied